Why Does Time Seem to Pass at Different Speeds?

 The journey from Conwy to Manchester took two hours when I was a child and still takes roughly two hours now (although slightly less due to improvements in roads).
 I made the journey again a few years ago and couldn't believe how short it seemed now, from my adult perspective.
 Those two hours — which seemed like an eternity when I was 6 — were nothing.
 My girlfriend was driving, and we chatted, listened to tapes, watched the Welsh countryside give way to the urban sprawl of north-west England, and we were back in Manchester almost before we knew it.
 It was a little frightening — what had happened to all the time that two hours contained when I was six years old?

-Questionnaires by psychologists have shown that almost everyone - including college students - feels that time is passing faster now compared to when they were half or a quarter as old as now.
+Questionnaires by psychologists have shown that almost everyone — including college students — feels that time is passing faster now compared to when they were half or a quarter as old.
 And perhaps most strikingly, a number of experiments have shown that, when older people are asked to guess how long intervals of time are, or to ‘reproduce' the length of periods of time, they guess a shorter amount than younger people.

 The Proportional and Biological Theories